 - grosgrain ribbon

 - a template - you can use mine, it's placed at the end of this tutorial

 How To Sew A Banner Tutorial

 This time, we'll be sewing a triangle bunting banner.
-There are tons of other forms you can choose, but I find this one the easiest to start with.
+There are tons of other forms you can choose from, but I find this one the easiest to start with.
 You might want to come back to the blog soon to see other types of banners to sew.
 So many sewing ideas to show!

 Step 1 - Print the Free Banner Template

-Get or make a template.
+Print the template.
 You could also cut triangles without one, but using it will save you quite a lot of measuring (= a template makes the project way easier!)
 It's just the perfect size for me, and it might also be perfect for you.

 To make it even easier, you can print it on cardboard paper.
 It will last longer and make cutting out flags a piece of cake.